 Bethany Angus – cello

-Bethany completed her Bachelor of Music at NZ School of Music at Victoria University, and in 2020 she is studying with Rolf Gjelsten.
+Bethany completed her Bachelor of Music at the University of Waikato and in 2020 she is studying with Rolf Gjelsten at NZ School of Music at Victoria University.
 Bethany has played in a number of orchestras and chamber groups and was Principal Cello in the 2019 National Youth Orchestra.
 This is her fifth year at Adam Summer School.
 Bethany is interested in historical performance and well as playing the piano.